Rewiring the Future

 CASE STUDY: Apple partnered with nine companies, among them Fujitsu, IKEA, Microsoft, Patagonia and Sony, to formally encourage the Japanese government to promote corporate renewable energy.
 In addition, Apple promotes the creation of a renewable energy credit market in China, as part of the Green Electricity Consumption Cooperative (GECCO).

-SHIFT 2: COLLECTIVE ACTION FOR NEW VALUE ECOSYSTEMS.
+HORIZON 2: COLLECTIVE ACTION FOR NEW VALUE ECOSYSTEMS.

 Networks are starting to be built across industries and categories to establish more sustainable enterprise; from certified practices to transparent supply-chains.
 As enterprises build their network participation, there will need to an associated investment in sustainable transformation.